UmarBhutta/Cars-List-MVVM-Kotlin/Readme.md

 - Consider edge cases, leaks and how long-running operations can affect the instances in your architecture.
 - Don’t put logic in the ViewModel that is critical to saving clean state or related to data.
 Any call you make from a ViewModel can be the last one.

-**Keep your code clean according to MVVM**
+**Keep code clean according to MVVM**
 -----------------------------
- - Yes , liveData is easy , powerful , but you should know how to use.
+ - LiveData is easy , powerful , but you should know how to use.
  - For livedata which will emit data stream , it has to be in your data layer , and don't inform those observables any thing else like in which thread those will consume , cause it is another